 If staring at a blank piece of paper is daunting for you, then writing that first sentence can be a big hurdle for children just learning to write.
-Vision boards provide a fun, interactive springboard into any writing project that turn writing into more of an art project than a challenge.
+Vision boards provide a fun, interactive springboard into any writing project that turns writing into more of an art project than a challenge.
 Images engage us and attract our attention much quicker than words often can.
-After all, many of us would rather watch a movie than read a book or scroll through images than read text announcements.
+After all, many of us would rather watch a movie than read a book or scroll through images than reading text announcements.

 What You’ll Need to Get Started